 D" and "F" grades can be annotated, but not expunged, based on the academic renewal policy.
 The alleviation of previously recorded substandard (D and F only) academic performance completed at Santa Rosa Junior College that is not reflective of a student’s demonstrated ability will be considered upon submission of petition (Academic Renewal) by the student to the Admissions and Records Office.

 Upon approval by the Director of Academic Records, the academic record of the student will be so annotated with appropriate adjustments made to the GPA and deletion of any units earned for petitioned courses.
 All previously recorded work, however, will remain legible, ensuring a true and complete academic history.
 Twenty-four units are the maximum amount of coursework to be adjusted.
 This policy is applicable in any of the following cases:

 - Completion of at least 24 units with a “C” average in all coursework attempted subsequent to the semester of forgiven grades.

-- The passage of four years since the substandard work was recorded (at end of semester.
+- The passage of two years since the substandard work was recorded (at end of semester.

 - Demonstration that previously recorded work is not reflective of the student’s present abilities.
 Such demonstration might include, but is not be limited to, documented proof or experience, awards, degrees, and honors.